Duchy of Athens: The Catholic Church in the Duchy of Athens

 The Parthenon, which had been the Orthodox church of the Theotokos Atheniotissa, became the Catholic Church of Saint Mary of Athens.
-The Greek Orthodox church survived as an underground institution without official sanction by the governing Latin authorities.
-The Greek clergy had not typically been literate in the twelfth century and their education certainly worsened under Latin domination, when their church was illegal.
+The Greek-Orthodox church survived as an underground institution without official sanction by the new governing Catholic authorities..

-The archdiocese of Thebes also lay within the Athenian duchy.
+The Archdiocese of Thebes also lay within the Athenian duchy.
 Unlike Athens, it had no suffragans.
 However, the Latin archbishopric produced several significant figures as archbishops, such as Simon Atumano.
 It had a greater political role than Athens because it was situated in the later capital of the duchy at Thebes.
 Under the Catalans, the Athenian diocese had expanded its jurisdiction to thirteen suffragans, but only the dioceses of Megara, Daulia, Salona, and Boudonitza lay within the duchy itself.
 The archiepiscopal offices of Athens and Thebes were held by Frenchmen and Italians until the late fourteenth century, when Catalan or Aragonese people began to fill them.

 Dukes of Athens

 De la Roche family

-Of Burgundian origin, the dukes of the petty lordly family from La Roche renewed the ancient city of Plato and Aristotle as a courtly European capital of chivalry.
-The state they built around it was, throughout their tenure, the strongest and most peaceful of the Latin creations in Greece.
+The dukes of the De la Roche family from La Roche were of Burgundian origin.